-2. Sauté the onion in 2 tablespoons of oil until soft and golden.
-I begin on medium-low heat and cook until the onion is soft and translucent, (about 10 minutes), stirring frequently.
+2. Sauté the onion in 1 tablespoon of oil until soft and golden.
+I begin on medium-low heat and cook until the onion is soft and translucent (about 10 minutes), stirring frequently.
 Then I reduce the heat to low and continue cooking until the rice is just about done.
 This will leave you with deliciously sweet golden brown onions.
 Stir occasionally while cooking on low heat.

 3. Steam the cauliflower and zucchini until tender, 8-10 minutes.

-4. Add the cooked beans, chili powder, cumin, coriander and 1/2 teaspoon salt to the food processor and puree until smooth (add only enough water as is needed to puree, no more than ¼ of a cup).
+4. Add the cooked beans, chili powder, cumin, coriander, and ½ teaspoon salt to the food processor.
+Puree until smooth (add only enough water as is needed to puree, no more than ¼ of a cup).
 Scrape the bean mixture into a bowl.
-If your beans are anything but very thick add in the potato starch to help them stiffen up and mix in thoroughly.
+If your beans are anything but very thick, add in the potato starch to help them stiffen up and mix in thoroughly.